LivingSystematicReview/Pyelonephritis-KeepItShort/README.md

 b.
 Risk of bias assessment. <br>
 c.
 Meta-analyses. <br>
 d.
 Summary of findings tables. <br>
 - **Publication of Updated Results:** The updated results will be published on this platform, along with the updated date of analysis.
-If updates become unsustainable due to resource constraints, an end date will be noted.
+An end date will be noted if updates become unsustainable due to resource constraints.
 - **Future Automation Plans:** We plan to develop and implement a code that will automate weekly updates of search results, enhancing the efficiency and timeliness of the review process.